 During the site assessment, you will also want to gather any information the installation crew will need before they start.
 For example, will running the conduit require a unique approach or special tools?

-• Determine if the home or business will need an electric panel upgrade: Most houses require at least a 200-amp service, but many older homes do not have this.
-For businesses, the needs vary widely, depending on their electrical system and loads.
+Determine if the home or business needs an electric panel upgrade: Most houses require at least a 200-amp service, but many older homes do not have this.
+The needs vary widely for businesses, depending on their electrical system and loads.

-• Inspect the roof condition: Ideally, you want to install a solar energy system on a relatively new roof that won’t need to be replaced in the next few years.
-It is also helpful to determine the roof type to create a plan for mounting the solar modules.
+Inspect the roof condition: Ideally, you want to install a solar energy system on a relatively new roof that won’t need to be replaced in the next few years.
+Determining the roof type to create a plan for mounting the solar modules is also helpful.
 Wood and slate roofs can be especially challenging while standing seam metal roofs and cement roof tile roofs can be the easiest.

-• Determine if there is excessive shading: Historically, solar contractors used tools such as the Solar Pathfinder to determine if there was too much shade, but now many installers rely on solar design software.
-If the roof is too shaded, the solar array won’t produce sufficient electricity.
+Determine if there is excessive shading: Historically, solar contractors used tools such as the Solar Pathfinder to determine if there was too much shade, but now many installers rely on solar design software.
+The solar array won’t produce sufficient electricity if the roof is too shaded.
 Sometimes, the homeowner or business is willing to trim or possibly remove trees to improve the solar resource.
 If the house roof is too shaded, determine if there is an alternative place to mount the panels, such as a garage roof or ground mount.

-• Look for roof obstruction: If the home has chimneys, skylights, vents, HVAC equipment, or mechanical systems, you will need to design the solar panel layout around them.
+Look for roof obstruction: If the home has chimneys, skylights, vents, HVAC equipment, or mechanical systems, you must design the solar panel layout around them.
 This will reduce the available space for modules, reducing the size and potential output of the solar power system.

 Solar Site Survey Checklist